subhashishd/trend-spotter/email_config.md

 # Test with a simple message
 response = email_agent.run(
-    "Please send a test email with the subject 'Test Email' to tinks70@gmail.com with some sample content."
+    "Please send a test email with the subject 'Test Email' to <your email address> with some sample content."
 )

 print(response)